 Pricing: LinkedIn Recruiter Lite starts at approximately $170/month.
 Full Recruiter seats typically run $10,000+/year - and that’s before add-ons.
 Corporate contracts require custom quotes.

 The caveat: Solid if your brand already attracts inbound interest and you have budget for a premium seat.
-But the manual workflow and lack of outreach automation mean your recruiters spend more time on admin than conversations.
+The manual workflow and lack of outreach automation mean your recruiters spend more time on admin than conversations.

 3. Entelo - Good for Diversity-Focused Enterprise Sourcing

 Entelo (now operating under the Rival brand after acquisition) focuses on predictive talent analytics and diversity recruiting.
-Its AI analyzes over 700M+ candidate profiles to predict who might be open to new opportunities, and its diversity filters help teams build more inclusive pipelines without relying on guesswork.
+Over 700M+ candidate profiles get analyzed by Entelo’s AI to predict open-to-opportunity signals, while diversity filters help teams build more inclusive pipelines without relying on guesswork.

 Key features: Predictive sourcing signals, diversity analytics with anonymization capabilities, source-of-hire tracking, no-code recruiting workflows, CRM-style candidate management.